What's the problem?

 $$ \color{#a585ff}A \color{#737373}= \frac{\color{#ccc161}1 + 2 + 6 + \color{#adff7a}1 + 2 + 6 + \color{#ccc161}1 + 2 + 6}{\color{#ff7a7a}9} $$

-the average can simply be... $$ \color{#a585ff}A \color{#737373}= \frac{ \color{#ccc161}1 + 2 + 6}{\color{#ff7a7a} 3} $$
+Then the same average is simply: $$ \color{#a585ff}A \color{#737373}= \frac{ \color{#ccc161}1 + 2 + 6}{\color{#ff7a7a} 3} $$

 Average for 1, 2, 6, 1, 2, 6, 1, 2, 6